shwet638/mult/README.md

 # 8-Bit Multiplication Designs

-This Git project contains three designs for 8-bit multiplication, each producing a 16-bit output.
+This Git project contains four designs for 8-bit multiplication, each producing a 16-bit output.
 The designs are implemented using different multipliers and have varying resource utilization and operating frequencies.

 ## Designs